Ring deconvolution microscopy: exploiting symmetry for efficient spatially varying aberration correction: Results

 To quantify the performance of our methods, we conducted a series of simulations in which we have access to the unblurred ground-truth image.
-First, we verify the accuracy of ring convolution as a forward model.
-Second, we quantify the accuracy of fitting Seidel coefficients to a single calibration image, even in high-noise conditions.
-Finally, we demonstrate the effectiveness of ring deconvolution and DeepRD in deblurring images from a spatially-varying system.
+These simulations are done with Gaussian noise and are repeated with Poisson noise in Appendix~\ref{appendix:poisson}.